beejjorgensen/cs344_curriculum/week06/project-6.md

 ![Data Allocated](https://canvas.oregonstate.edu/courses/1849663/files/91896378/preview)

-Why is the data size only 1008 bytes when we grabbed 1024 bytes with `sbrk()`?
+Why is the data size only 1008 bytes when we grabbed 1024 bytes with `mmap()`?
 It's because in this example, 16 bytes are used up by the `struct block` at the front.

 > Now you're probably thinking, what good is this?
 We just allocated the